-For most of us, the first thing we pick up on search engine optimization is that it all comes down to text and keywords, and we end up effectively missing out on the key role that visuals can play.
+For most of us, the first thing we pick up when it comes to search engine optimization is that it all comes down to text and keywords, and we end up effectively missing out on the key role images play.
 First of all, the role that images play in ecommerce is as vital as it can get, because images are what helps enhance the online shopping experience, it’s what attracts customers, and it’s what helps us make those coveted sales.

 In addition to that, optimizing images across your website and even blog is a must if you want to rank better on search engines.
 While images may seem like a small component to SEO, optimizing them will help increase your visibility on the search engines, and doing all the necessary little steps will help you get more of that coveted organic and high-quality traffic to your ecommerce website.

-Ecommerce sites should optimize for images because unlike other types of websites, ecommerce sites are often especially centered and rely heavily on visuals.
+Ecommerce sites should optimize for images because unlike other types of websites, ecommerce sites are often especially centered and rely heavily on images of their products.

 The Importance of Images

 Aside from copywriting, images are the next most important component of your website.
 Over 80% of people report that they are more likely to consume content that includes images and remember it afterward.
 Text can’t even begin to compete with image on any platform, because that’s just how the human brain is hardwired.
 The brain processes images faster than words, 60,000 times faster in fact.
 Think about it, you will be able to instantly recognize a photograph of a dog compared to if you were to read a paragraph description of the furry, toothy, tailed mammal.

 When it comes to online shopping, images just make the user experience more interesting.
 Images often play a decisive role in getting consumers to complete a purchase on your site.
 Remember that people are drawn to images, and in ecommerce, we use high-quality images to attract, engage, and convert our site visitors.